The European market potential for avocados

 United Kingdom: Important consumer but with increasing economic pressure

-The United Kingdom is among the largest markets for avocados, but with high standards and increasing price pressure.
-As a supplier you must be competitive and well organised at the same time.
+The United Kingdom (UK) is among the largest markets for avocados, but with high standards.
+As a supplier you must be competitive and well organised.

 The United Kingdom is an interesting market to supply directly from developing countries.
 But there is little room for informality or mistakes.
 In this developed market you can expect continuing pressure on prices, while the quality and certification standards remain one of the highest.